spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 # Configure Permissions

-This section details how to set up permissions for users of the **Ocean for Apache Spark** product.
+This topic describes setting up permissions for **Ocean for Apache Spark** product users.

-If you're not familiar with how permissions work in Spot, see [Permission Policies](/administration/policies)
+If you're unfamiliar with how permissions work in Spot, see [Permission Policies](/administration/policies).

 ## Overview